 “Unless the Lord builds the house, the builders labor in vain.”
 Psalm 127:1

 Maybe that sounds a little dramatic.
 It’s really just fifteen minutes a day.
 Right?
-But if you start out determining that the things of the world aren’t going to stop you from getting to know…the God of the universe…then neither the ding of a text, nor the aroma of baking bread, nor the tyranny of the urgent will distract you, and you will treat those fifteen minutes with enough reverence to accomplish your goal.
+But if you start out determining that the things of the world aren’t going to stop you from getting to know…the God of the universe…then neither the ding of a text, nor the aroma of baking bread, nor any other tyranny of the urgent will distract you, and you will treat those fifteen minutes with enough reverence to accomplish your goal.

 Designating a specific location and time of the day to devote yourself to reading the daily selections will significantly increase the likelihood that you will continue.
 Grab a cup of coffee, nestle into your favorite chair, and declare this time sacred.